rhdtownsend/msg/docs/source/user-guide/walkthroughs/c-walkthrough.rst

 * The :code:`#include "cmsg.h"` statement includes the header definitions
   for the MSG C interface.

-* Because Fortran doesn't have :py:class:`dict` datatypes, the atmosphere parameters must be passed to MSG as a plain array (here, stored in the variable :c:var:`x_vec`).
+* Because C doesn't have :py:class:`dict` datatypes, the photospheric parameters must be passed to MSG as a plain array (here, stored in the variable :c:var:`x_vec`).
 A loop with :c:func:`strcmp()` calls is used to make sure the correct values are stored in each array element.